Managed Cyber Governance for Regulated Service Firms

 What does the 30-minute program review cover?

-Bring one real request if you have it: an audit ask, renewal questionnaire, diligence request, or state requirement.
+Bring one real request if you have it: a diligence ask, audit questionnaire, compliance gap, or state requirement.
 We review what evidence already exists, what is missing, and the smallest defensible next step.

 What happens in the first 30 days?